George Stibitz: Wartime activities and subsequent Bell Labs computers

 After the United States entered World War II in December 1941, Bell Labs became active in developing fire-control devices for the U.S. military.
 The Labs' most famous invention was the M-9 Gun Director, an ingenious analog device that directed anti-aircraft fire with uncanny accuracy.
 Stibitz moved to the National Defense Research Committee, an advisory body for the government, but he kept close ties with Bell Labs.
 For the next several years (1941–1945), with his guidance, the Labs developed relay computers of ever-increasing sophistication.
 The first of them was used to test the M-9 Gun Director.
 Later models had more sophisticated capabilities.
-They had specialized names, but later on, Bell Labs renamed them "Model II", "Model III", etc., and the Complex Number Computer was renamed the "Model I".
+They had specialized names, but later on, Bell Labs renamed them "Model II", "Model III", etc., and the Complex Computer was renamed the "Model I".
 All used telephone relays for logic, and paper tape for sequencing and control.
 The "Model V", was completed in 1946 and was a fully programmable, general-purpose computer, although its relay technology made it slower than the all-electronic computers then under development.

-After the war, in 1945, Stibitz did not return to Bell Labs, but instead went into private consulting work.
+At the end of the war, Stibitz did not return to Bell Labs, but went into private consulting work.
+From 1964 until his retirement in 1974, Stibitz was a research associate in physiology at the medical school of Dartmouth College.

 Use of the term "digital"

 In April 1942, Stibitz attended a meeting of a division of the Office of Scientific Research and Development (OSRD), charged with evaluating various proposals for fire-control devices to be used against Axis forces during World War II.
 Stibitz noted that the proposals fell into two broad categories: "analog" and "pulse".
 In a memo written after the meeting, he suggested that the term "digital" be used in place of "pulse", as he felt the latter term was insufficiently descriptive of the nature of the processes involved.
+However, he simultaneously pointed to the limits of this opposition between analog and digital.
+He presented it as a rather theoretical opposition with no practical use, as most computers of the time would consist of both analog and digital mechanisms.